bamlab/dev-standards/react-native/react/get-element-size-or-position-with-onLayout.mo.md

 you can know calculate the number of green pixels rows with the width we just got with onLayout :
 ```
-numbersOfGreenPixelsRows = this.props.status * this.state.loaderWidth
+const numbersOfGreenPixelsRows = this.props.status * this.state.loaderWidth
 ```

 Voilà !